 Speaker of the House of Representatives

 The Speaker of the House of Representatives is a member chosen to run the meetings of the House of Representatives.
-Explore the role of the Speaker with this fact sheet, which covers how they are chosen, their role in the chamber and in the department, their chair and the history of the position.
+Explore the role of the Speaker with this fact sheet, which covers how they are chosen, their role in the House and in the department, their chair and the history of the position.

 The Speaker of the House of Representatives and the President of the Senate are both Presiding Officers.
 The Speaker is addressed as Mr or Madam Speaker.